How do you overseed a lawn?

 • Continue to mow the grass regularly with care and attention.

 When watering the grass, little and often is best.
 We recommend you water your lawn every day after reseeding until your new grass is established, mainly if there has been only light rainfall or no rain.
 However, be aware not to drown the seed with overwatering.
-Also, give your lawn a chance to sprout and grow by protecting it from traffic for 2-3 weeks.
-For future mowing, cut at the height of approximately 50mm.
+Also, allow your lawn to sprout and grow by protecting it from traffic for 2-3 weeks.
+For future mowing, cut at a height of approximately 50mm.
 Pay extra attention to the first cut after overseeding; your lawn is still getting established and needs a little extra care.